-Composita Programming Language and SystemCOMPOSITA is a component-oriented programming language and runtime system developed by Luc Bläser at ETH Zurich and currently continued and maintained at HSR.
+Composita Programming Language and SystemCOMPOSITA is a component-oriented programming language and runtime system developed by Luc Bläser at ETH Zurich and currently continued and maintained at OST Ostschweizer Fachhochschule.
 It is designed to promote structural clarity, high dynamicity, and inherent concurrency in the construction of modern software systems.
 The component notion is directly supported by only high-level concepts, in order to enable simple and expressive programming.

 Project start 2004.
 Main realization at ETH Zurich, Native Systems Group.

 Since 2011 continued and maintained at OST Ostschweizer Fachhochschule.

 Last update: 8 April 2013.

 The latest runtime architecture of Composita wll be presented on Oct 1, 2013 at the KPS 2013 (Kolloquium für Programmiersprachen und Grundlagen der Programmierung) in Halle, Germany.